goby.garden

 - junctionlist structure:

-| id | classA_id.propA_id | classA_id.propA_id | metadata? |
+| id | classA_id.propA_id | classA_id.propA_id | metadata? | - each junction structure:

 | classA_id.propA_id | classB_id.propB_id |`